TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

-A :file:`Makefile` is a simple command line runner configuration file, which requires the utility `GNU make <https://www.gnu.org/software/make/manual/make.html>`_ to be available on your Unix-based Operating System (Linux, macOS, WSL on Windows for example).
+A :file:`Makefile` is a simple command line runner configuration file, which requires the utility `GNU make <https://www.gnu.org/software/make/manual/make.html>`_ to be available on your Unix-based operating system (Linux, macOS, WSL on Windows, for example).

 This allows you to perform shortcuts to render your documentation instead